felix330/TESUnity/README.md

-*TESUnity*
+*TESUnity VR*
 ==========

-World viewers for Elder Scrolls games in the Unity game engine.
+World viewer for Elder Scrolls games in the Unity game engine.
+This is an experimental VR implementation for Open VR by felix330.
+All credit for TESUnity goes to ColeDeanShepherd.

 Getting Started